MV Free Enterprise III

 MV Free Enterprise III was a Ro-Pax vessel built in 1966 as a cross-channel ferry, operated by Townsend Thoresen mainly on the Calais and Zeebrugge routes from Dover.
 She was sold to Egyptian owners in 1986 and wrecked in the Red Sea in 2004.

+Like many of the other Townsend fleet, The Free Enterprise III was designed by naval architect Wallace James Ayers.

 History

 Townsend Brothers

 Free Enterprise III was built in 1966 by I.C.H.
 Holland, Werf Gusto Yard, Schiedam, Netherlands, for Townsend Brothers Ferries.
 In 1968, the company became European Ferries, continuing to operate services as Townsend Thoresen.